William T. G. Morton: Career

-On September 30, 1846, Morton performed a painless tooth extraction after administering ether to a patient.
-Upon reading a favourable newspaper account of this event, Boston surgeon Henry Jacob Bigelow arranged for a now-famous demonstration of ether on October 16, 1846 at the operating theatre of the Massachusetts General Hospital, or MGH.
+On September 30, 1846, Morton performed a painless tooth extraction after administering ether to Ebenezer Hopkins Frost (1824–1866).
+Upon reading a favorable newspaper account of this event, Boston surgeon Henry Jacob Bigelow arranged for a now-famous demonstration of ether on October 16, 1846, at the operating theatre of the Massachusetts General Hospital, or MGH.
 At this demonstration John Collins Warren painlessly removed a tumour from the neck of a Mr. Edward Gilbert Abbott.
 News of this use of ether spread rapidly around the world, and the first recorded use of ether outside the USA was in London, England, by the dentist James Robinson in a tooth extraction at the home of Francis Boote, an American doctor who had heard of Morton's and Bigelow's demonstrations.
 The MGH theatre came to be known as the Ether Dome and has been preserved as a monument to this historic event.
 Following the demonstration, Morton tried to hide the identity of the substance Abbott had inhaled, by referring to it as "Letheon", but it soon was found to be ether.

 A month after this demonstration, a patent was issued for "letheon", although it was widely known by then that the inhalant was ether.
 The medical community at large condemned the patent as unjust and illiberal in such a humane and scientific profession.
 Morton assured his colleagues that he would not restrict the use of ether among hospitals and charitable institutions, alleging that his motives for seeking a patent were to ensure the competent administration of ether and to prevent its misuse or abuse, as well as to recoup the expenditures of its development.
-Morton's pursuit of credit for and profit from the administration of ether was complicated by the furtive and sometimes deceptive tactics he employed during its development, as well as the competing claims of other doctors, most notably his former mentor, Dr Jackson.
+Morton's pursuit of credit for and profit from the administration of ether was complicated by the furtive and sometimes deceptive tactics he employed during its development, as well as the competing claims of other doctors, most notably his former business partner, Horace Wells.
+Just after working with him for a mere three weeks, Wells felt Morton could not be tolerated and ended the partnership.
 Morton's own efforts to obtain patents overseas also undermined his assertions of philanthropic intent.
 Consequently, no effort was made to enforce the patent, and ether soon came into general use.